Juxtaposy/WorldCup_betapp/README.md

 #Currently in anti design patter formula - EIM - Everything in Main

-#This is now Abandonware, store for historical purposes
+#This is now Abandonware, stored for historical purposes